rturrado/the_modern_cpp_challenge/README.md

 $> docker login
 # Enter username and password
 $> docker pull rturrado/tmcppc-binaries
-# To download the latest image version
+# To download the latest version of the docker
 # Otherwise, indicate a version.
-For example: rturrado/tmcppc-binaries:unixlike-builds-v1.1.15
+For example: docker pull rturrado/tmcppc-binaries:unixlike-builds-v1.2.0
 $> docker run -it rturrado/tmcppc-binaries
+# To create a container and run it
 docker $ /tmcppc> ./the_modern_c++_challenge res
 # To run the main executable
 ```